Key takeaways

 Not recommended for: Android users, those who want fine-grained control, or those concerned about depending on third-party infrastructure.

-Outlook: Early but well-positioned.
-Mobile-first personal AI agents are underserved.
-If Majordomo nails reliability, it has room to grow.
+Outlook: Early but well-positioned and still alive as of June 2026.
+Mobile-first personal AI agents remain underserved.
+If Majordomo nails reliability and builds a visible user base, it has room to grow.

 Research by Ry Walker Research • methodology